DIY 70’s & 80’s message t-shirts

 Step 2

-Place the bottom of the unstitched collar along the top of the contrasting t-shirt neckline, right side against right side.
-Sew the opposite collars on to each t-shirt by hand or with a machine with a 0,5 cm margin.
+Align the bottom of each unstiched collar with the neckline of the contrasting t-shirt, keeping the right sides together.
+Sew the collars onto each t-shirt by hand or using a machine with a 0.5 cm margin.

 Step 3

-Cut approximately 3,5-4 cm off each sleeve of each t-shirt.
+Trim about 3.5-4 cm off the sleeves of each t-shirt.

 Step 4

-With the t-shirt and the cut off sleeve pieces inside out, place the sleeve piece around and on top of the t-shirt sleeve, right side against right side.
-Sew the contrasting sleeve pieces on to each t-shirt by hand or with a machine leaving a 0,5 cm margin.
-You can use pins as a guide line for the stitches.
+With the t-shirt and the cut-off sleeve pieces inside out, wrap the sleeve pieces around the t-shirt sleeves, right sides together.
+Sew the contrasting sleeve pieces onto each t-shirt using a 0.5 cm margin.
+Pins can help guide your stitching.

 Step 5

-Turn the t-shirt right side out and fold the contrasting band in half over the t-shirt sleeve.
-Sew along the edge to secure the contrasting band.
+Flip the t-shirt right side out and fold the contrasting band over the t-shirt sleeve.
+Sew along the edge to secure the band in place.

 Step 6

-Once you have decided what message you would like to write, carefully place the contrasting letters on to each t-shirt.
-I found several nice, fuzzy letters on Amazon and Etsy.
+Once you have your message ready, carefully position the contrasting letters on your t-shirts.
+There are some nice fuzzy letters available on platforms like Amazon and Etsy.

 Step 7

-Iron on the letters for 10-15 seconds on the front side and then for 10-15 seconds on the inside.
+Iron on the letters for 10-15 seconds on the front and then for another 10-15 seconds inside.

-NOTE: If you are lazy and would like to avoid the sewing part of this activity, you can also purchase inexpensive ringer style tees or raglan style baseball t-shirts at various shops, then iron on your letters.
-Here are a few spots where you can buy shirts for men, women, children, or babies.
+Note: If you prefer to skip the sewing step, you can opt to purchase affordable ringer-style tees or raglan baseball t-shirts from various retailers and simply iron on your letters.
+Here are a few places where you can find t-shirts for men, women, children, or babies.